fastmap-io/fastmap/README.md

 ### When should you use fastmap?

-Use fastmap whenever you have a stateless function that needs to process many elements.
-Most calls to `map` will already fit this criteria.
+Use fastmap whenever you have a function that needs to process many elements.
+The function must be a "[pure function](https://en.wikipedia.org/wiki/Pure_function)" meaning that it doesn't depend on state and has no side effects (like making network calls or altering state).
+Many calls to `map` will already fit this criteria.

 ### Tips for specific use cases